-On January 1, 2008, Bronson Parsons was walking along Highway 200 in East Missoula when he was struck and killed in a hit and run accident.
+On January 1, 2008, Bronson Parsons was walking along Highway 200 in East Missoula when he was struck and killed in a hit-and-run accident.
 Ten hours later, Montana Highway Patrol stopped Katie Garding near the scene because she had a cracked windshield.
-However, she was quickly released when law enforcement realized there was no damage to her car’s front end where they would expect to see significant damage had her car been the one that hit Parsons.
+However, she was quickly released when law enforcement realized there was no damage to her car’s front end where they would expect to see significant damage had her car hit Bronson.

-In April 2010, the State of Montana charged Garding with Vehicular Homicide, Leaving the Scene of an Accident, and Driving Without a Valid Driver’s License.
-At the time, James Bordeaux, Garding’s former partner, was facing a burglary charge and a Persistent Felony Offender designation.
-The court could have sentenced him up to 20 years for the burglary charge and up to 100 years for the PFO designation.
-Bordeaux made a plea deal with the State that he would testify against Garding and plead guilty to the burglary charge, and the State would recommend that he receive a five-year suspended sentence as opposed to the possible 100 he faced.
+In April 2010, the State of Montana charged Katie with Vehicular Homicide, Leaving the Scene of an Accident, and Driving Without a Valid Driver’s License.
+At the time, James Bordeaux, Katie’s former partner, was facing a burglary charge and a Persistent Felony Offender designation.
+Because of the PFO designation, the Court could have sentenced him to 100 years.
+James made a plea deal with the State that he would testify against Katie and plead guilty to the burglary charge; in exchange, the State recommended that he receive only a five-year suspended sentence.

+Katie was offered a plea deal that would result in a suspended sentence and no prison time.
+But she refused to admit guilt for something she did not do.
 The case went to trial in June 2011.
-Garding was represented by a public defender who did not hire an accident reconstruction expert to testify.
-She was found guilty, and in 2013, the Montana Supreme Court affirmed the conviction.
-Following her unsuccessful appeal, MTIP began investigating Garding’s case.
+Katie was represented by a public defender who did not hire an accident reconstruction expert to testify.
+She was found guilty in 2013.

-Katie Garding on being falsely accused, wrongfully convicted:
+Katie Garding on being falsely accused and wrongfully convicted:

-Three arguments emerged in support of her innocence: (1) the State violated Garding’s 5th and 14th Amendment rights when it failed to turn over exculpatory evidence, including x-rays of the victim taken by its medical expert and photographs of a similar crash that would have supported the argument that Garding’s car could not have been responsible for Parsons death due to its lack of damage; (2) Garding’s trial counsel was ineffective when she failed to hire an accident reconstruction expert; and (3) newly discovered evidence in the form of findings from three accident reconstruction experts hired by MTIP show Garding’s car could not have caused Parsons’s death.
+Three arguments emerged in support of her innocence: (1) the State violated Katie’s 5th and 14th Amendment rights when it failed to turn over exculpatory evidence, including x-rays of the victim taken by its medical expert and photographs of a similar crash that would have supported the argument that Katie’s car could not have been responsible for Bronson’s death due to its lack of damage; (2) Katie’s trial counsel was ineffective when she failed to hire an accident reconstruction expert; and (3) newly discovered evidence in the form of findings from three accident reconstruction experts hired by MTIP show Katie’s car could not have caused Bronson’s death.

-In the Petition for Writ of Habeas Corpus, MTIP argues that the Montana Supreme Court incorrectly applied federal law.
-Specifically, MTIP argues that (1) the Montana court incorrectly applied Brady v.
+In the Petition for Writ of Habeas Corpus, MTIP argued that the Montana Supreme Court incorrectly applied federal law.
+Specifically, MTIP argued that (1) the Montana court incorrectly applied Brady v.
 Maryland and Kyles v.
-Whitley when determining whether the State failed to turn over exculpatory evidence, (2) the Montana court incorrectly applied Strickland v.
-Washington when determining whether Garding received ineffective assistance of counsel, and (3) even if the Court does not find the violations individually warrant reversal, when viewed as a whole, the effects deprived Katie of her 5th and 14th amendment rights to due process and a fair trial.
+Whitley when determining whether the State failed to turn over exculpatory evidence; (2) the Montana court incorrectly applied Strickland v.
+Washington when determining whether Katie received ineffective assistance of counsel, and (3) even if the Court does not find the violations individually warrant reversal when viewed as a whole, the effects deprived Katie of her 5th and 14th amendment rights to due process and a fair trial.

 Katie Garding on working with MTIP:

-Her oldest son, Carson, is 18-years-old and has lived with his grandparents since Garding’s wrongful incarceration.
-Her other son was just a baby when she was wrongfully convicted; she selflessly gave him up for adoption upon being sentenced to prison.
+Her oldest son, Carson, was 10 when Katie was wrongfully convicted.
+He lived with his grandparents during Katie’s wrongful incarceration.
+Her other son was just a baby when she had her trial; Katie selflessly gave him up for adoption upon being sentenced to prison.

-She was also a member of the Prison PAWS program at the Montana Women’s Prison where she trained dogs and mentored other women in the program.
-Garding was in the program from 2014 to early 2021.
+While wrongfully incarcerated, Katie became a member of Prison PAWS, where she trained dogs and mentored other women in the program.
+Katie was in the program from 2014 to early 2021.